 An opportunity to visit Johannesburg

 In 2016, on my way back from a work trip to Zambia, I had the opportunity to spend 48 hours in Johannesburg on an extended layover.
-I was so excited to get a chance to explore Johannesburg, as I had not yet had an opportunity to visit South Africa.
+I was so excited to get a chance to explore Johannesburg.
+It was also my first time visiting South Africa.

 A city with a sad history

-Johannesburg is the largest city in South Africa, and traces its roots to gold, when it was discovered in the area in the late 1800’s.
-Since then, it has grown into one of the 50 largest urban cities in the world, and the most populous city in South Africa.
+Johannesburg is the largest city in South Africa, and traces its roots to the gold that was discovered in the area in the late 1800’s.
+It is now one of the 50 largest urban cities in the world, and the most populous city in South Africa.

-The city, like much of South Africa, also has a very complicated and racially-tinged history.
+The city, like much of South Africa, is filled with complicated and racially-tinged history.
 The gold industry perpetuated a system of racial separation, with Europeans and non-Africans at the top, and native black Africans at the bottom, working the mines.
 This system of separation was institutionalized by the South African in the form of Apartheid.

 It wasn’t until the 1990’s that Apartheid was abolished, and black Africans were actually able to vote and have a say in their government.
-Since then, the country has made great strides in becoming a more racially accepting society, although sadly, racial inequities still exist.
+Since then, the country has made great strides in becoming a more racially accepting society.
+Yet sadly, racial inequities still exist.

 What to do in 48 hours in Johannesburg